EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 Show coordinates of profiles ............................

-Locations of spectra (if available) can be visualized as a point layer by right-clicking into the map window, and selecting :guilabel:`Add Spectral Library > SpectralLibrary #`
+Locations of spectra (if available) can be visualized as a point layer by right-clicking |mouse_rightclick| into the map window, and selecting :guilabel:`Add Spectral Library > SpectralLibrary #`

     .. figure:: /img/SpecLib_AddCoords.png
        :align: center